 The Jaguar Group is painted just at sunset with the light coming over the mountains, glowing through the valley.
 Many viewers have wondered whether the background was painted on a transparent surface with a light illuminating it from behind.
 Wilson described his technique in the Jaguar group.
-He began with Krantzmeir white, which was only used when extreme brilliance was needed.
-Kranzmeir white reacted with other colors and became obsolete over the years.
-After the white dried, he scumbled cadmium yellow deep and light cadmium yellow over the white and then glazed over that with alizarin crimson.xxiii Scumbling is a dry brush technique where a granular trace of the pigment is left behind by lightly dragging paint over the canvas.
+He began with Kranzmeir white, which was only used when extreme brilliance was needed.
+(Because Kranzmeir white reacted with other colors over the years it fell out of use.)
+After the white dried, he scumbled cadmium yellow deep and light cadmium yellow over the white and then glazed over that with alizarin crimson.xxvii Scumbling is a dry brush technique where a granular trace of the pigment is left behind by lightly dragging paint over the canvas.
 Wilson used this technique often in his skies to add a color to the horizon or create wispy clouds.
 Directing spotlights on the sun was also key to creating the sunburst effect.
 There are five incandescent spotlights in this diorama with the bottom half of the bulb blacked out to keep the light lower on the foreground and to direct the light to the sun.
 Spot lighting such as this had been used effectively in Robert Kane’s Hunting Dogs and Chimpanzee dioramas in the African Hall.
 A fascinating discovery was made in the recent cleaning and renovation of the North American Mammal Hall.
 The jaguar mounts have oil color painted directly on the fur.
-There is color painted on the face, feet, forelegs, and small areas scattered about the body.
-According to George Dante, the taxidermist hired for the renovation, “it works so well, the viewer would most likely mistake it for light.”xxiv
+There is color painted on the muzzle, feet, forelegs, and small areas scattered about the body.
+According to George Dante, the taxidermist hired for the renovation, “it works so well, the viewer would most likely mistake it for light.”xxviii

 Wilson finished the Jaguar in early 1943 and started the Mule Deer drawing.
-For the past four years, he had been on a very tight schedule and even though the ability to work was getting more difficult because of the war, Wilson was asked not to take his vacation presumably to get the diorama finished for the Boone and Crocket Club dinner on the 16th of December.
+For the past four years, he had been on a very tight schedule and even though the ability to work was getting more difficult because of the war, Wilson was asked not to take his vacation presumably to get the diorama finished for the Boone and Crocket Club dinner on December 16, 1943.
 Wilson was the sole artist in the Mule Deer.
 He had no one working in front of him or alongside, only another foreground artist, Paul Wright.
-Even with the deadline, Wilson preferred it this way.
+Even with the deadline, Wilson preferred the simpler schedule on just one diorama.

-Wilson wrote Than os on the 20th of October that the right half of the Mule Deer background was finished except for the tie-up.
+Wilson wrote Thanos on October 20, 1943, that the whole of the right half of the Mule Deer background was finished except for the tie-up.
 Paul Wright was installing the left side so Wilson felt he could finish the diorama in a month.
 The last month before the opening, Wilson and Wright worked together in the diorama trying to stay out of each other’s way.
 There were alleys left in the foreground so Wilson could walk up to the background to paint, but even when all of the foreground was in, Wilson, while standing outside the diorama, would make changes with his brush affixed to a long bamboo pole.

-iv Richardson’s bison mounts were displayed until the 1930’s when they were removed from public exhibition.
-In 1945, the Peabody Museum of Natural History bought three of them from the AMNH to use in their Bison diorama.
+iv Richardson’s bison mounts were displayed until the 1930s when they were removed from public exhibition.
+In 1945, the AMNH donated three of them to the Peabody Museum of Natural History to use in their Bison diorama.

 vi The norms for diorama design were codified in a paper titled: “Factors Considered in the Planning of a Habitat Group of Mammals in the North American Mammal Hall” Dec 1955, AMNH Mammalogy archives.